Schwartz: Your Investment Fraud Attorneys in Tampa, FL

 Tell Us About Your Case

-At Kass Shuler, we dedicate ourselves to clients’ needs.
+At Schwartz, we dedicate ourselves to clients’ needs.
 Whether in state or federal court, our experienced investment fraud attorneys can help you recover your losses.
 We take cases on a contingency fee basis, which means we do not collect a fee unless we recover for you.

 If you have an investment fraud claim, contact us today.